nt246/NTRES6940-data-science/analysis/lesson6-ggplot-part1.md

 <br>

-### Activity
+### Activity - Exercise 1

-Take a few minutes to look at `mtcars`, another car dataset that comes pre-installed with base R. How is this different from the `mpg` dataset, both in terms of content and structure.
+Take a few minutes to look at `mtcars`, another car dataset that comes pre-installed with base R. How is this different from the `mpg` dataset, both in terms of content and structure?

 <br>
 <br>